What Is MES (Manufacturing Execution System)?

 Full Functions of MES

 A truly robust manufacturing execution system needs to include all the critical functions performed on the shop floor.
-A good MES cannot be totally responsive without the key shop floor pieces in place.
+A good Manufacturing Execution System cannot be totally responsive without the key shop floor pieces in place.
 The following functions should be offered at a minimum:

 Resource Allocation and Status